Kurt Vonnegut: World War II

 Three months after his mother's suicide, Vonnegut was sent to Europe as an intelligence scout with the 106th Infantry Division.
 In December 1944, he fought in the Battle of the Bulge, one of the last German offensives of the war.
-On December 22, Vonnegut was captured with about 50 other American soldiers.
-Vonnegut was taken by boxcar to a prison camp south of Dresden, in the German province of Saxony.
+On December 22, Vonnegut was captured along with about 50 other American soldiers.
+They were transported by boxcar to a prison camp south of Dresden, in the German province of Saxony.
 During the journey, the Royal Air Force mistakenly attacked the trains carrying Vonnegut and his fellow prisoners of war, killing about 150 of them.
-Vonnegut was sent to Dresden, the "first fancy city [he had] ever seen," where he lived in a slaughterhouse and worked in a factory that made malt syrup for pregnant women.
-Vonnegut recalled the sirens going off whenever another city was bombed.
-The Germans did not expect Dresden to be bombed, Vonnegut said.
-"There were very few air-raid shelters in town and no war industries, just cigarette factories, hospitals, clarinet factories."
+Vonnegut said Dresden was the "first fancy city [he had] ever seen"; he lived in a slaughterhouse and worked in a factory that made malt syrup for pregnant women.
+He recalled the air raid sirens going off whenever another city was being bombed.
+The Germans did not expect Dresden to be bombed, however.
+According to Vonnegut, "There were very few air-raid shelters in town and no war industries, just cigarette factories, hospitals, clarinet factories."

 Dresden in 1945.
-More than 90% of the city's center was destroyed.
+More than 90% of the city's centre was destroyed.

-On February 13, 1945, Dresden became the target of Allied forces.
-In the hours and days that followed, the Allies engaged in a firebombing of the city.
+On February 13, 1945, Dresden became the target of British and American air forces.
+In the hours and days that followed, the Allies engaged in sustained firebombing of the city.
 The offensive subsided on February 15, with about 25,000 civilians killed in the bombing.
 Vonnegut marveled at the level of both the destruction in Dresden and the secrecy that attended it.
 He had survived by taking refuge in a meat locker three stories underground.
 "It was cool there, with cadavers hanging all around," Vonnegut said.
 "When we came up the city was gone ...
 They burnt the whole damn town down."
 Vonnegut and other American prisoners were put to work immediately after the bombing, excavating bodies from the rubble.
 He described the activity as a "terribly elaborate Easter-egg hunt."

-The American POWs were evacuated on foot to the border of Saxony and Czechoslovakia after U.S. General George S. Patton's 3rd Army captured Leipzig.
-With the captives abandoned by their guards, Vonnegut reached a prisoner-of-war repatriation camp in Le Havre, France, in May 1945, with the aid of the Soviets.
+When U.S. General George S. Patton's 3rd Army captured Leipzig, some 70 miles away, the American POWs were evacuated on foot to the border of Saxony and Czechoslovakia.
+After the captives were abandoned by their guards, Vonnegut reached a prisoner-of-war repatriation camp in Le Havre, France, in May 1945, with the assistance of the Soviet Army, which had liberated that part of Germany.
 Sent back to the United States, he was stationed at Fort Riley, Kansas, typing discharge papers for other soldiers.
 Soon after, he was awarded a Purple Heart, about which he remarked: "I myself was awarded my country's second-lowest decoration, a Purple Heart for frost-bite."
 He was discharged from the U.S. Army and returned to Indianapolis.